 Why does God allow all the evil in the world?

-Secondly, ask yourself this question: What if this God had actually given us the power to prevent all evil ourselves?
+Secondly, ask yourself this question: what if this God had actually given us the power to prevent all evil ourselves?

 I wish you all sensual and contemplative days!